jma280/claude-use-cases/swim-lesson-plan-generator/README.md

 # Swim Lesson Plan Generator

 A reusable AI prompt that turns a few details about a swimmer into an honest, age-appropriate, day-by-day swim plan a parent can run themselves.
-Built during my paternity leave while planning a month of swim lessons for my two-year-old at the YMCA.
+Built while planning a month of swim lessons for my two-year-old at the YMCA.

 ## The Problem